Table of Contents

 Introduction

 Monitoring doesn't always need to be complex.
-In this guide, we'll show you how to turn raw logs into usable metrics using a lightweight open-source setup with no ELK stack and no heavy lifting.
+In this guide, we'll show you how to transform raw logs into usable metrics using a lightweight, open-source setup with no ELK stack and minimal effort.
 We'll use Loki, Python, and Telegraf to convert logs into Graphite metrics you can easily monitor or alert on.
-This is perfect for system admins, DevOps beginners, or anyone curious about building more innovative monitoring pipelines from scratch.
-If you don't already have a Hosed Graphite account with MetricFire, sign up for a free 14 day trial HERE.
+This is ideal for system administrators, DevOps beginners, or anyone interested in building more innovative monitoring pipelines from scratch.
+If you don't already have a Hosed Graphite account with MetricFire, sign up for a free 14-day trial HERE.

 -